SomeMoosery/compendium/Architecture/Frontend/React.md

 3. Once React knows exactly which objects changed, it updates the real DOM (so, in this case, only the checked-off box would be updated)

 ![Virtual DOM Flow](images/virtual-dom.png?raw=true "Virtual DOM Flow")

+## Hooks

+### Problems

+- Every time there is any state change at all, you need to redeclare functions that close over local state
+- The virtual DOM is inefficient
+    - You have to look through each element on the page to see what's changed.
+This is an improvement over reloading the entire page, but is still extremely inefficient
+    - virtual DOM is really just not fast
+- React doesn't have any knowledge of the values flowing through your app, it treats it like a black box
+- Things like `useCallback()` are an **abstraction leak** that let you tell the computer that it doesn't need to worry about this subtree within your application (you're doing the thinking for the computer)